 Your resume may get your foot in the door, but it’s what you say and do at the interview that gets you the job or the internship (or doesn’t).
-And there’s a lot more to it than “Be there a little early, look nice and turn your cell phone off.”
-These interview tips for college students and new grads will help you get to a much higher level in your interview skills.
+And there’s a lot more to it than “Be there a little early, dress for success and turn your cell phone off.”
+The folowing interview tips for college students and new grads will help you get to a much higher level in your interview skills.

 As a student or recent graduate, you face unique challenges in interviewing: